UWPCE-PythonCert-ClassRepos/SP_2019_210A_classroom/README.md

 * `solutions`: Used to post solutions to the exercises.

 * `students`: Used for the students to submit their work.
-Each student will create a directory, then store work for each exercise in a subdirectory of that.
+Each student needs to create a directory for their work.
+This process will be discussed in class.